-We hope this New York City itinerary helps you plan the most amazing 4 days NYC trip!
+We hope this New York City itinerary helps with planning the most amazing 4 days NYC trip!

 Please let us know if you have any questions about planning your 4 day itinerary or New York City on the comments below.

 Was This Guide Helpful?
 Pin If For Your Visit?